-1) Students will not be allowed to participate in extra-curricular activities and field trips until all fees have been paid or arrangements for payment have been made (students may be able to volunteer for school duties as a way to pay sports/extracurricular fees).

-2) Grade 12 students with outstanding fee balances will not be eligible for Grad/Banquet Tickets.
+- 1) Students will not be allowed to participate in extra-curricular activities or fieldtrips until all fees have been paid or arrangements for payment have been made (students may be able to volunteer for school duties as a way to pay sports/extracurricular fees). - 2) Grade 12 students with outstanding fee balances will not be eligible for Grad Tickets.